 Situated in Hunugama or Chunnakkam in Jaffna Peninsula, the Kadurugoda Temple is believed to be a part of an ancient large Buddhist Monastery and is held by some to be a site graced by Lord Buddha on his visit to Sri Lanka.

 Shree Nagapooshani Amman Hindu Temple

 Situated in the isle of Nagadeepa just 30km from the Jaffna peninsula, Shree Nagapooshani Amman Hindu Temple is wrapped in thousand years of myth and legend.
-Believed to have been established by Lord Indra himself the temple is believed to have been built by a Chola merchant travelling from India to Sri Lanka, however, was destroyed and rebuilt in the 18th century.
+Believed to have been established by Lord Indra himself the temple is believed to have been built by a Chola merchant traveling from India to Sri Lanka, however, was destroyed and rebuilt in the 18th century.

 The miracle springs of Keerimalai

 Believed to hold the magical powers to cure various physical ailments including a disagreeable face the freshwater springs of Keerimalai lies next to the soaring Indian ocean.
-A pool built surrounding the springs is a sought after bathing place believed to cure many physical ailments including disfigured faces.
+A pool built surrounding the springs is a sought-after bathing place believed to cure many physical ailments including disfigured faces.

 Bottomless well of Nilavarai

 According to legend, Seetha, wife of Rama, while on the return journey to India was overcome with thirst, and the Hero King Rama gallantly shot an arrow onto the earth creating the Bottomless well of Nilavarai.
 On the more factual shade, the well provides fresh water to the area around it and is a source of water for domestic and irrigational purposes.
 Two attempts by various scientific groups had failed to identify the bottom of this well or its’ water source while some believe it to be connected to the freshwater ponds in Ayiyakachchi and Keerimalei through an underground river.